 Sanshin's board of directors

-President Email Mark Mark has been practicing at Sanshin for several years, frequently participating in the Wednesday evening zazen/book group and the Sunday morning dharma talks.
-He's the associate director of IU's Political and Civic Engagement program.
+Development Chair Email Mark Mark has been practicing at Sanshin for several years, frequently participating in the Wednesday evening zazen/book group and the Sunday morning dharma talks.
+He took lay precepts at Zenshuji in Los Angeles in 2022 as part of the 100th anniversary of Soto Zen in North America.
+Mark is the associate director of IU's Political and Civic Engagement program.
 He has a bachelor’s degree in Psychology and Philosophy/Neuroscience/Psychology from Washington University in St. Louis and a Master of Public Administration from University of Washington’s Evans School of Policy and Governance.
 He has extensive experience in community organizing, political campaigning, legislative relations, strategic communications, and non-profit management.
-David Thompson
+MICHAEL KOMYO MELFI

 ![]() Karla Passalacqua